Winston Churchill Memorial Trust Fellowship Award 2012

 Filming with the BBC, Stirling Castle

 This was also the year in which I made the decision to largely eschew digital photography in favour of a new passion – that of making images using the wet plate collodion process.
-Much of the year was spent in pursuit of that end, and the first half of the year was spent on developing my own skills, as well as assisting Carl Radford with the teaching of students at both his home and at the Clock Tower photography centre, a new school of alternative processes in the lake district.
+Much of the year was spent in pursuit of that end, and the first half of the year was spent on developing my own skills.

 The summer involved me making portraits of artists, friends and relatives, and experimenting with the process to find out what its limitations were.
 As summer turned to autumn I traveled north to try making some plates in a few of Scotland’s wild places such as Glencoe and on Rannoch Moor.
 I enjoyed myself immensely, and think of those days spent making images as my own personal highlights of this year.